Evan94024/Evan-s-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

-I Have Added a stand that makes the project look somewhat better and helps make the chosen symbol easier to see, and have added two latches that keep the bottom of the project closed.
+I have added a stand that makes the project look somewhat better and helps make the chosen symbol easier to see, and have added two latches that keep the bottom of the project closed.
 I also planned to add a small compartment in the bottom to store small things, but unfortunatley I ran out of time.
 One of the biggest challenges I have faced is making sure that I did not short the circuit.
 In fact, I have come close to frying my Arduino 3 times over the course of 3 weeks!
 As it turns out, I am prone to mixing up my ground and power wires, both on my servo and on the connections between the breadboard and the arduino.
 When these wires are mixed, the ground wire that should be provide a safe path for power to run in the case of a short circuit is recieving power, and as a result the power has nowhere to go and

 # Second Milestone